SlideRuleEarth/sliderule-python/docs/source/getting_started/Disclaimer.rst

 Disclaimer
 ==========

-`SlideRule` is licensed under the Apache License, Version 2.0 to the University of Washington under one or more contributor license agreements.
+`SlideRule` is licensed by the University of Washington under the 3-clause BSD license found in the LICENSE file at the root of `slideRule-python repository <https://github.com/ICESat2-SlideRule/sliderule-python.git>`_.

-You may obtain a copy of the License at: http://www.apache.org/licenses/LICENSE-2.0

 This product includes software developed at: